robmoss/job-queue/doc/contributing.rst

-Contributing to jobq
+Contributing to parq
 ====================

-As an open source project, jobq_ welcomes contributions of many forms.
+As an open source project, parq_ welcomes contributions of many forms.

 Examples of contributions include: